FarmDyn/documentation/docs/template/manure.md

 In the default case, only the minimum losses are assumed.

-The total manure distributed in cubic meter and in nutrients per month is summarized in the following equations according to:
+The total manure distributed in cubic meter and in nutrients per month is summarised in the following equations according to:

 [embedmd]:# (N:/em/work1/FarmDyn/FarmDyn_QM/gams/model/manure_module.gms GAMS /nut2ManApplied_[\S\s][^;]*?\.\./ /;/)
 ```GAMS